Making any career move is an important decision, one that is only intensified by the possibility of relocation.

 Nationality: Originally from South Africa but has dual British / South African nationality.

-Location to and from: Moved from UK to Perth, Australia
+Location to and from: Moved from the UK to Perth, Australia

 Role secured: Senior Insolvency Administrator with a leading Insolvency Specialist.